gabormihucz/minicooper/README.md

 `python3 filewatcher.py`

 You can change the watched folder in `filewatcher.py` and you can change the server address in `post_to_server.py`

+### On Windows

+Double-click on `windows_install.bat`.
+If you get any error regarding "python3", just ignore it.
+Install Tesseract and Windows Server by following the pop-up setup wizards with default settings.

+Once that's done, open your preferred web browser and go to http://127.0.0.1:8000/  to load the website

+To login as a superuser:
+username: superuser
+password: superpass

+In order to start the file watching, go to the MCapp folder and double-click

+`python3 filewatcher.py`

+Leave the black window open as long as you want to have the file watcher running.

+The default folder the PDFs are uploaded to the website is the current working directory of `filewatcher.py`.
+You can change the watched folder in `filewatcher.py` and you can change the server address in `post_to_server.py`

 ## User guide